 Let me say that there are many great At a Glance organizers out now.
 So many setting priorities worksheets and planners to choose from.

 But there were always one or two elements missing from them.
 And because those elements are important to me, I needed to include them.

 That’s just what I did.

 Now, I’m sharing my At a Glance Organizer with you.

-I’ve personally been using it for a year.
+I’ve personally been using it for over a year.
 Yes, a year.